woodser/monero-java/README2.md

 Main Features

-- General-purpose library with focus on ease-of-use
+- General-purpose library to access a Monero wallet and daemon with focus on ease-of-use
 - Clear object-oriented models to formalize Monero types and their relationships to each other
 - Powerful API to query transactions, transfers, and vouts by their attributes
+- Fetch and process binary data from the daemon (e.g. raw blocks) in Java using JNI to bridge C++ utilities
 - Extensive test suite (130+ passing tests)
-- Fetch and process binary data from the daemon in Java using JNI to bridge C++ utilities

-A quick reference of the wallet and daemon data models can be found [here](monero-model.pdf).
+A quick reference of the wallet and daemon data models can be found [here](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf).

 ## Wallet Sample Code

-See the [tests](tests) for the most complete examples of using this library.
+See the [src/test/java/](src/test/java) for the most complete examples of using this library.

 ```java
 // create a wallet that uses a monero-wallet-rpc endpoint with authentication